Your Ally For Divorce And Family Law Issues

 Divorce is officially called dissolution of marriage.
 Everything that was once joined is separated.
 This includes property and child custody.

-In Iowa, the dissolution of marriage does not happen as quickly as some people would like it to happen.
+In Iowa, dissolution of marriage does not happen as quickly as some people would like.
 There is a mandatory 90-day cooling off or waiting period before the court will make the dissolution final.
-There is also a mandatory parenting class that parents must go through.
-In addition, the court frequently mandates mediation for the divorcing couple.
+Parents must also take a parenting class.
+In addition, the court frequently mandates mediation for divorcing couples.

 Mediation consists of three people or groups of people:

 - You and your attorney if you have one

 - Your spouse and his or her attorney if there is one